elliheyes/Polytope-Generation/README.md

     does not satisfy the interior point property.

   x NVERTS_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope
     does not have NVERTS number of vertices.
-NVERTS is also defined in `Global.h`.
+NVERTS is also defined in 'Global.h'.
 This causes the genetic algorithm to generate polytopes of a given number of vertices.

   x H11_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope does